Last Update: 21/06/2025

 I apply three simple rules:

-Encapsulates the return value of an operation that might either succeed or result in a user-facing error message.
+Encapsulates the return value of an operation that might either succeed or result in an exception or a user-facing error message.
+It uses a discriminated union for the failure state which can either be an Exception

 Encapsulates a collection of validation results/errors (e.g. to show a user everything that was wrong with their input).
 Only relevant in some projects.